 After carefully examining the existing literature, a bidirectional relationship between COVID-19 disease and AP can be inferred, at least in terms of outcomes.
 As part of their retrospective observational cohort study, Inamdar et al[135] reported the point prevalence, risk factors, and outcomes among hospitalized patients with pancreatitis with or without COVID-19.
 This work illustrated a point prevalence of pancreatitis of 0.27%, a higher need for intensive care (mechanical ventilation), and a longer length of hospital stay (OR = 5.65 and OR = 3.22, respectively) among COVID-19 patients.
-Comparable data were obtained in the works of Karaali and Topal[136], Dirweesh et al[137], and from the COVID PAN collaborative study[138], the last of which reported longer length of stay, persistent organ failure, and higher 30-d mortality in patients with SARS-CoV-2 co-infection.
+Comparable data were obtained in the works of Karaali and Topal[136], Dirweesh et al[137], and from the COVID PAN collaborative study[138], the last of which reported longer length of hospital-stay, persistent organ failure, and higher 30-d mortality in patients with SARS-CoV-2 co-infection.
 As clearly described by Ye et al[139], COVID-19 patients with comorbidities had worse clinical outcomes and greater risk of adverse events proportionally to the number of comorbidities.
 Focusing on AP, only two studies have compared outcomes in COVID-19 patients with and without pancreatic impairment.
 Mirò et al[140] found comparable results for these two groups, except for the former, being more frequently in need of hospitalization.
-Similarly, Akarsu et al[141] reported that COVID-19 patients have suffered from pancreatitis were more likely to have higher hospitalization and mortality rates.
+Similarly, Akarsu et al[141] reported that COVID-19 patients who suffered from pancreatitis were more likely to have higher hospitalization and mortality rates.
 Gubatan et al[62] were the first to evaluate the prevalence and outcomes of COVID-19 among patients with a history of pancreatitis.
 As thoroughly described by Huang et al[142], preexisting pancreas condition was associated with an increased risk of COVID-19 hospitalization and mortality compared to pancreatitis-free patients.
 Specifically, the highest hospitalization and ICU admission rates were registered in those with a history of chronic pancreatitis.
-Multicentre research by Hadi et al[143] confirmed that COVID-19 patients with convalescent plasma (CP) bear higher hospitalization rates despite showing no difference in mortality and critical care need.
+Multicenter research by Hadi et al[143] have confirmed that COVID-19 patients with convalescent plasma (CP) bear higher hospitalization rates despite showing no difference in mortality and critical care need.
 A plausible explanation looks at the higher pancreatic fibrosis grade and the lower inflammatory state, typical of these patients, as predisposing agents to the burden of comorbidities and worse COVID-19 outcomes (Tables 4 and 5).

 Distinctive features of COVID-19-associated AP in elderly patients